The foundations of AI governance

 Data governance for AI – the foundation for all AI policies and procedures

-Data governance is the bedrock of AI governance.
 Just as data professionals follow the principle of "garbage in, garbage out," AI systems are only as reliable and secure as the data they are trained on.
-High-quality, well-governed data is essential for building trustworthy AI.
-A well-designed AI committee with clearly defined AI policies can still get into trouble without well-governed data.

 Implementing key data governance principles with RecordPoint

-- Data quality and integrity – Ensure AI models use compliant, safe data.
+Ensure AI models use compliant, safe data.
 RecordPoint’s intelligence engine prioritizes data integrity, offering diverse content classification options while ensuring complete security and confidentiality throughout the training process.

+Track where data comes from and how it is processed.
 Powerful data discovery and classification features enable you to track the sources and origins of your data, ensuring that data is reliable .

-Proactively manage data to ensure compliance with the GDPR, CCPA, and emerging AI regulations.
+Enforce data minimization, anonymization, and retention policies.
+Proactively manage data to ensure compliance with the GDPR, California Consumer Privacy Act (CCPA), and emerging AI regulations.
 Track data sources, maintain audit trails, and create structured review processes to manage risk.

+Restrict who can access and build safe data sets for AI.
 Apply granular access controls and enforce least privilege principles, ensuring only authorized users can access sensitive data.

 AI training

 For AI governance to be effective, employees must be well-trained on AI risks, policies, and best practices.
-You can have the best tools, but to get the benefit organizations must go through the process of training their employees on AI governance policies.

 Who needs AI training?

-- Developers and data scientists – Technical compliance, bias mitigation, and explainability
+• Developers and Data Scientists: Technical compliance, bias mitigation, and explainability

-- Business and end-users – Understanding AI-assisted decision-making and responsible AI use
+• Business and End-Users: Understanding AI-assisted decision-making and responsible AI use

-- Legal and compliance teams – AI risk assessment, regulatory compliance, and audit readiness
+• Legal and Compliance Teams: AI risk assessment, regulatory compliance, and audit readiness

 Seven AI model governance best practices to teach